gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-A function to configure an SCTP association to require that all SCTP packets, excepts those with INIT or INIT ACK chunks, being received on this endpoint are required to be protected in a DTLS Chunk going forward.
-Any unprotected SCTP Packets to this SCTP association will be discarded.
+A function to configure an SCTP association to require that all SCTP packets, excepts those with INIT or INIT ACK chunks, being received on this endpoint are required to be protected in a DTLS chunk going forward.
+Any unprotected SCTP packets to this SCTP association will be discarded.

 Parameters: